 Card Strategy #3 – One personal card and spending/referring

-- Southwest Rapid Rewards® Plus Credit Card for 85,000 points when you spend $3,000 in the first three months.
-Open this card in late October to early November.
-You could also open either of the other personal cars, I just like that this card has the lowest annual fee.
+- Southwest Rapid Rewards® Plus Credit Card: Open this card in late October to early November.
+You could also open either of the other two personal cards; I just like that this card has the lowest annual fee.

 - Once you’ve reached 135,000 points, monitor your email for your official Companion Pass email notification!